 Parameters are similar to the variables used in most programming languages.
-Parameters hold a value that you assign when you create your circuit design or that the simulation calculates based on circuit solution values.
+Parameters hold values assigned when the circuit design is created or that are calculated based on circuit solution values.
 Parameters can store static values for a variety of quantities (resistance, source voltage, rise time, and so on).